mld78/Project-4/README.md

 ### Process:
 [Trello](https://trello.com/b/cWwcNknZ/project-4)

+Why I want to make this app?

+This is one of the most popular games in the world and yet has very few applications outside of itself to optimize the experience.
+The purpose of this app would be to add an additional function to the game and benefit the player experience.

 There is going to be a static page for each model: Mastery, Rune, Champion, and Item.
 Once a user picks out each one the math will all add together with the power of magic (or what I'm pretty much going to spend a long time trying to figure out the code for).

 An MVP will be to successfully build out each model and start linking up the stats from each model.
 There is a lot of math due to scaling stats for certain things so I expect this project as a whole will take a lot longer than the 6 days before the presentation.